google/security-research/kernelctf/rules.md

 If possible, also include how stable your exploit is (e.g. it worked 90% of the time during your testing).

-Your exploit must support the `--vuln-trigger` argument; passing this flag should trigger the vulnerability on a KASAN build.
-To ensure the submission runs within the [vuln-verify workflow](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-vuln-verify.yaml) time limits, this mode should also skip unnecessary steps, such as KASLR prefetch.
+Your exploit must support the `--vuln-trigger` argument, which triggers the underlying vulnerability to crash the system (ideally under KASAN) on other versions without requiring a full LPE chain.
+To stay within [vuln-verify workflow](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-vuln-verify.yaml) time limits, this mode should skip non-essential steps such as KASLR prefetching.

 # Additional information

 ## Program change notifications and communication

 We announce program changes through [#kernelctf-announcements](https://discord.gg/yXue2RwDEA) Discord channel.
-All major changes are going to be announced 1 month in advance before they take an effect.
+All major changes are going to be announced 2 weeks in advance before they take an effect.
 This document will be updated to reflect current set of kernelCTF rules.

 ## Questions about program